realm/realm-java/README.md

     ```

-* You also need a file called `source.propertie` to the `android-ndk-r10e` folder with the following content:
+* You also need a file called `source.properties` to the `android-ndk-r10e` folder with the following content:

     ```
     Pkg.Desc = Android NDK